Role of Nottingham effect in the heat transfer in extreme near-field regime: Introduction

-During the last four years some attempts to model heat exchanges at atomic scale have been performed~\cite{Messina_arxiv,Francoeur1,Francoeur2,guo22}.
-However, in these works the Nottingham effect~\cite{xu}, that is the heating or cooling stemming from tunneling electrons, has been totally ignored.
-Here we include this effect in the definition of heat flux carried by electrons and demonstrate that it significantly modify both quantitatively and qualitatively exchanges in the crossover regime between conduction and radiation.
-Moreover, unlike the previous works, the tunneling probability of electrons is calculated from a rigrous approach based on the transfer-matrix method applied on a Thomas-Fermi description of the electronic potential barrier.
+During the last four years, some attempts to model heat exchanges at the atomic scale have been performed~\cite{Messina_arxiv,Francoeur1,Francoeur2,guo22}.
+However, in these works, the Nottingham effect~\cite{xu}, that is, the simultaneous heating of both bodies stemming from tunneling electrons in the presence of a bias voltage, has been totally ignored.
+Here we include this effect in the definition of the heat flux carried by electrons and demonstrate that it significantly modifies both quantitatively and qualitatively, exchanges in the crossover regime between conduction and radiation.
+Moreover, unlike the previous works, the tunneling probability of electrons is calculated from a rigorous approach based on the transfer-matrix method applied on a Thomas-Fermi description of the electronic potential barrier.
 This approach allows us to explore the transfer mediated by electrons with an arbitrary bias voltage applied between the two solids in interaction.

 Our paper is structured as follows.
-In Sec.~\ref{sec:pp} we address the geometrical configuration of two parallel planes and discuss the formalism used to describe the contribution to heat exchange associated with the three carriers, namely phonons, photons and electrons.
+In Sec.~\ref{sec:pp}, we address the geometrical configuration of two parallel planes and discuss the formalism used to describe the contribution to heat exchange associated with the three carriers, namely phonons, photons and electrons.
 We conclude this section by showing their relative contribution as a function of the separation distance and applied potential bias.
 In Sec.~\ref{sec:tp}, we employ the Derjaguin approximation to discuss the heat transfer in the extreme near field in the tip--plane configuration, and compare our theoretical prediction to the recent experimental results.
-Finally, in Sec.~\ref{sec:conclusion} we draw some conclusions and discuss some possible perspectives.
+Finally, in Sec.~\ref{sec:conclusion}, we draw some conclusions and discuss some possible perspectives.